 - not allow vested interests or personal bias to influence their impartial assessment

-- only accept assignments for which they have the expertise
+- only accept assignments for which they have the expertise and no conflicting interests

 - not take advantage of any new data, ideas or privileged information they have had access to during the review process, to further their own research and/or other activities

 - conduct a fair assessment of the work and not deliberately disadvantage a competitor in the field

 - review objectively work that challenges accepted views, crosses traditional boundaries and/or is wholly innovative